 To get started resetting Windows 11 local group policy editor, follow the steps below:

 How to factory reset Windows 11 local group policy editor settings

 When you want to reset all the system’s settings in the local group policy editor, use the steps below.
-First thing, you must be logged on as a administrator or your account must be member of the administrators group.
+First thing, you must be logged on as an administrator or your account must be a member of the administrator’s group.

 When you sign in, open Windows Command Prompt as administrator.
 Click on Start and use the search box to search for Command Prompt.
 Then select it from the relevant search result as highlighted below.

 When the Command Prompt app opens, copy and paste the lines below and press Enter.

 RD /S /Q "%windir%\System32\GroupPolicyUsers" RD /S /Q "%windir%\System32\GroupPolicy" gpupdate /force

 That will reset the local group policy editor in Windows 11.
 Some most cases, settings are applied correctly when you reboot Windows.
 So go ahead and restart your Windows computer for all the settings to fully be applied.